trivoldus28/xray-challenge-eval/download_scripts/README.md

 `python download_training_raw.py` and `python download_training_gt.py`

-These will download the datasets to a new Zarr file "xpress-challenge.zarr".
+These will download the datasets to a new Zarr file "../xpress-challenge.zarr".

 ### Visualize downloaded data